DevRel-Foundation/devrel-maturity-model/docs/glossary/developer-experience-engineer.md

 term: Developer Experience Engineer
+version: 1.0.0
 ---

-# Developer Experience Engineer

-A Developer Experience Engineer is an engineering role dedicated to improving the technical aspects of the developer journey.
+A Developer Experience Engineer is a typical role within Developer Relations programs that has a responsibility for providing resources that aid with the successful adoption of a developer product.

-They build and maintain the tools, SDKs, CLIs, and integrations that developers use.
-They also often work on improving documentation infrastructure and sample code to ensure that the technical barrier to entry is as low as possible.
+Developer Experience Engineers are typically engineering roles that focus on the creation of SDKs, CLIs, UIs, Docs, etc. that are important for software developers to succeed in adopting a technology but may be accessories to the core product.

+Often synonymous with Developer Relations Engineer.